 Learning social skills actually helps your kids when they grow to become responsible adults.

-Studies show that social skills that are learnt while kids were in kindergarten, are correlated to the success of the same children when they became 25 years old.
+Studies show that social skills that are learnt while kids were in kindergarten are correlated to the success of the same children when they became 25 years old.

 This is despite how many books they read, how well they can count or how much money they were born into.
 As long as your children show the ability to speak and make friends, they are more likely to graduate with a degree and get a job, when compared to those who lack social skills.

-It’s important for you to look for the right kindergartens or preschools that encourage your kids to play and have social interactions with their peers, as they are an indicator to your child’s success in future.
+It’s important for you to look for the right kindergartens or preschools that encourage your kids to play and have social interactions with their peers, as they are an indicator of your child’s success in future.

 Playing is a way for kids to learn how to solve problems, negotiate, share and take turns, as well as experiment with thoughts and ideas.
 Set play dates or just give your children time to play with their friends.
 Take them to the public playground where they can make new friends – supervised but without any instructions from you or the other mums there.

 Ask questions like, “What do you think you can do?”
-In a situation.
-This teaches the importance of trying again after failing, evaluating a situation, how to improve oneself, and how to move forward after the problem.
+In a situation, this teaches the importance of trying again after failing, evaluating a situation, how to improve oneself, and how to move forward after the problem.

-3. Recognising feelings
+3. Recognising Feelings

 If your child understands what someone else is feeling, her empathy helps her to connect easily with others.
-Try developing this skill by calling out emotional cues like, “Your brother looks sad because you took his toy” or “You and your friends look so happy after winning the game”.
+Try developing this skill by calling out emotional cues like, “Your brother looks sad because you took his toy,” or “You and your friends look so happy after winning the game”.

 Storybooks are a great way for kids to learn emotion and conflict from a third party point-of-view.
 Avoid smartphones and iPads as excessive screen use can impact the way your child empathises with others.
-Face-to-face interaction is the key.
+Face-to-face interaction is key.

-4. Becoming helpful
+4. Becoming Helpful

 When you see your kids helping others, notice and compliment them for it.
 Try asking your child to help you around the house, like helping the baby get dressed or giving you a hand with storing the groceries in the fridge, then show your appreciation generously.
 Thank others who help and show them how important it is to show gratitude, even to the cashier at NTUC.
 Your child sees and follows your example.

-Your child will find it hard to control their impulses, because the area of the brain that controls impulses doesn’t develop until early adulthood.
+Your child will find it hard to control their impulses because the area of the brain that controls impulses doesn’t develop until early adulthood.
 Help them practice this skill.
 Try playing games like “Simon says” “freeze dance” or “musical chairs” to give them practice on start-stopping their thought process, and learning not to move on impulse.